What Is Turbidity of Water?

 b) Determination of turbidity of sample water:

 It is essential to allow samples to come to room temperature before analysis.
 Mix the sample to thoroughly disperse the solids.
 Wait until air bubbles disappear then pour the sample into the turbidity meter tube.
 Now, read turbidity value in NTU directly from the instrument display or from the appropriate calibration curve.

 2. Turbidity exceeding 40 units:

-In case of turbidity of sample exceeds 40 units, and then add one or more same volume of distilled water or turbidity free water in turbid sample until the turbidity falls below 40 units.
-The turbidity of test sample is calculated from the turbidity of the diluted sample and the dilution factor.
+In case of turbidity of the sample exceeds 40 units, and then add one or more same volume of distilled water or turbidity-free water in the turbid sample until the turbidity falls below 40 units.
+The turbidity of the test sample is calculated from the turbidity of the diluted sample and the dilution factor.